Compiled by Amber Barnes, Research Specialist, The Open Sanctuary Project

 A second follow up survey could provide useful information regarding the factors leading to success or failure of prosthetic devices.
 This survey could incorporate questions about which limb was removed and at what proximity to the body it was removed.
 It is possible correlations may be found between these factors and the success of the prosthetic device.
 A second survey could also look for any connections between success or failure with residents that were able to be seen and measured for a specially designed device versus those that had to rely on sending measurements and ordering remotely.
 A description of each prosthetic device used would also allow for further insight into whether there are strong correlations between these factors and success or failure of the device.

-Living space designs could also potentially have an effect on the perceived success of the device.
+The indoor or outdoor area where an animal resident lives, eats, and rests. designs could also potentially have an effect on the perceived success of the device.
 For example, a resident with a prosthetic limb is likely to have more issues if residing in living spaces that are rocky or have a steep incline.
 Collecting information on the landscape of the living space in which the individual resides, the accessibility of resources, and presence of other assistive measures (such as specially designed ramps and furniture, or space adjustments made with the intention of benefiting the individual) could add another dimension to discovering what causes a prosthetic device to succeed or fail.

 There remains a need to collect more data from additional sanctuaries and veterinary and prosthetic experts.
 Additionally, sanctuaries would benefit from a list of prosthesis professionals, including designers, builders, and veterinarians.
 Gaining this data would allow for more thorough statistical analysis and provide useful insight into the factors contributing to success or failure of prosthetic devices used in farmed animals.